Federal Criminal Charges

-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Federal Criminal Charges or Federal Prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Federal Criminal Charges or Federal Prosecution.
 It is crucial you contact an experienced Oklahoma Federal Criminal Defense Attorney, if you are facing federal criminal charges.
 You need a Fierce Advocate to defend your rights, your property, and your freedom.
-This page is an overview of the process and procedure of federal criminal charging decisions future clients are facing when they reach out to Cannon Law Firm.
+This page is an overview of the process and procedure of federal criminal charging decisions future clients are facing when they reach out to CANNON & ASSOCIATES.

 Federal Criminal Charging Decisions

 After federal prosecutors review the completed investigation from federal criminal investigators they may interview witnesses or involved individuals and then make a decision to present or not present the case to the Grand Jury.
 Upon indictment, the formal notice federal prosecutor(s) believe a suspect has committed a federal crime, the suspect is notified of the federal criminal charges against him or her.